wsfreund/RootCoreMacro/readme.md

 - Add or removal of package dependencies on `precompile.sh`;
 - Need to change the shell environment variables order.

+## To do and known bugs

+- Make it python managed;
+- When using svn RootCore, it is needed to execute the script several times to have a successful build.

 ## setup_modules.sh